SILO-GROUP/IDM-A/doc/DOCUMENTATION.md

 ## Wheel is King

-Methods on users, groups and sessions, while restricted to built-in groups, are universally allowed only to members of the group named "wheel".
+Methods on users, groups and sessions, while restricted to built-in groups, are universally allowed only to members of the supergroup whose default name is "wheel".
+Group names can be configured.

 ## RAILS ON CRUD